keboola/developers-docs/integrate/storage/win-cli-client.md

 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%systemdrive%\chocolatey\bin
 {% endhighlight %}

 Chocolatey will be installed, by default, into `C:\ProgramData\chocolatey`.
-In case you have just installed Chocolatey, make sure to open a new instance of the command line window.
+Once done, make sure to open a new instance of the command line window.

 To install the SAPI client, just run the following command in the windows command line: